ianb/intra-game/README.md

 In this game I'm trying to have a bit of both.
 There's an underlying game model and a grounding to the story, but with opportunities for the user and LLM to navigate that together in imaginative ways.

-## Why Gemini?
+## Why OpenRouter?

-Entirely because Gemini offers a generous free tier, making it possible to share this application without much risk of large API charges.

-Is Gemini good?
-Eh.
-It's no GPT or Claude.
-But it'll do.

-## Are Gemini safety controls a problem?

-Why yes they are, I'm glad ~~I~~ you asked!

-I am entirely ok with this being a PG-rated game.
-Unfortunately the safety controls often enforce something closer to a G rating.
-Even the most minor insults will trigger safety controls, such as "you are dumb."
-It's hard to get any characters to fight, or to get the narrator to describe anything but de-escalation...
-I'm mostly okay with this, but even attempting will often lead to a safety violation.
-Once I get to implementing the dance-off battle will Gemini thwart my attemps with its safety controls?
-Time will tell!
+OpenRouter provides access to a wide variety of LLM models through a single API, including free options.
+This makes it easy to experiment with different models and find what works best for the game experience.

+The free tier models are quite capable for this type of game, and OpenRouter's unified interface makes it simple to switch between different providers.

 ## How does the LLM interaction work?

 In general the LLM should always output responses enclosed in tags.
 It's not "real" HTML or XML or any kind of markup, it's just ways to wrap different kinds of output that can appear in a single response.

 I deliberately did not use Tools or function calls for this.
-In part because Gemini isn't very good at them.
-But also the basic model of how a tool works isn't good for a game.
+The basic model of how a tool works isn't good for a game.
 The providers all generally expect:

 1. Setup the situation as a prompt
 2. Get the LLM to emit one or more tool calls (and handling the LLM's reluctance to actually emit multiple calls)